diascw/diascw/README.md

 <h1 align="left">Hi there!
 I'm Wanessa :) </h1>

 - 🎓 Software Engineer
-- 💻 Experience with TypeScript, JavaScript, React, Next.js, Node.js, C, Java, Kotlin, and Spring Boot
+- 💻 Experience with TypeScript, JavaScript, React, Next.js, Node.js, C, Java, Kotlin, and Spring Boot.
 - 🌍 Passionate about technology, music, travel, and meaningful connections.
 I believe in the power of collaboration and I’m always seeking to learn, grow, and evolve.

 ---